 You can never really understand what it’s like to have a narcissistic mother unless you’ve experienced it for yourself.

-It’s so vast, crazy, and senseless people can’t follow along much less comprehend what you’ve been through.
+It’s so crazy and senseless people can’t follow along much less comprehend what you’ve been through.

 You were robbed, mistreated, and internally dismantled by a terrible and negative way of being that’s been passed down from generation to generation.